Erika Kamimura: Kickboxing career

 Having started karate while she was in junior high school, she started kickboxing in 2006 when she went to Yamato Dojo with her father.
 On February 4, 2007, Kamimura made her amateur debut and won by knockout.
-On March 31, 2007, Kamimura beat the younger Madoka Jinnai by unanimous decision.
+On March 31, 2007, she beat the younger Madoka Jinnai by unanimous decision.

 On February 11, 2008, Kamimura made her professional debut against Mika, winning by decision at the age of 15.
-On April 13, 2008, Kamimura was named the MVP of the J-Grow 20 Amateur Tournament with her victory over Madoka Jinnai.
+On April 13, 2008, she was named the MVP of the J-Grow 20 Amateur Tournament with her victory over Madoka Jinnai.
 An initial match between Kamimura and Ai Takahashi was canceled after Takahashi injured her zygomatic bone in training.
 As a result, Kamimura was entered into the 2011 Shoot Boxing Girls S-Cup.
 Having defeated the 2009 and 2010 champion, Rena Kubota, in an exhibition match, Kamimura was a heavy favorite going in.
-Kamimura won the tournament, finishing her first two opponents and defeating Seo Hee Ham in the final match by decision.
+She won the tournament, finishing her first two opponents and defeating Seo Hee Ham in the final match by decision.
 Rena Kubota, who fought on the same event but not in the tournament, announced at the event that she would be fighting Kamimura for the first ever Rise Queen title.

 Rena defeated Kamimura by decision to win the Rise Queen title at Rise 85.
 The fight would have been ruled a draw but deducted points gave the match to Rena.
 At Rise 87, Kamimura defeated Yau-en Fan in 33 seconds by knockout.
 Kamimura faced Seo Hee Ham in a rematch at Rise 88 on June 2, 2012.
 She defeated Ham by unanimous decision.
 With the victory, plans are being made for a rematch with Rena.